 - Dental floss: Tie up your bird or bundle with dental floss.
 It'll hold things together just as securely as the twine.
-Stick to plain, unwaxed floss, so you don't flavor your food with mint or risk having wax ignite in the oven.
+Stick to plain, unwaxed floss so you don't flavor your food with mint or risk having melted wax ignite in the oven.
 Consider tucking a roll of floss in one of your kitchen drawers; it also cuts soft cheeses, like goat cheese, better than a knife.

 A Warning About Other Substitutes

-Some people suggest using rubber bands, embroidery floss, crochet thread or sewing thread as a stand-in for kitchen twine.
-The rubber bands are an outright bad idea, and you should use the other suggestions with caution.
+Some people suggest using rubber bands, embroidery floss, crochet thread, or sewing thread as a stand-in for kitchen twine.
+The rubber bands are an outright bad idea since hot rubber should be nowhere near your food, and you should use the other suggestions with caution.
 Thread and embroidery floss are flammable and could ignite in your oven.
-However, this is also true of kitchen twine.
+However, this is also technically true of kitchen twine.

 If you decide to use any of these, consider soaking the thread/floss first, so it'll be less likely to catch fire and be sure to adjust your oven rack so that your twine substitute won't come unnecessarily close to the heating element.
 Note that colored thread may dye your food an interesting color.